sagar0717/event-calculate-days/README.md

 ## Running the Application
 #### Input from console (Project - CalculateDays)
 1. Unzip the project.
-2. Move to the application CalculateDays available under bin -> debug and double click to run
+2. Move to the application CalculateDays.exe available under CalculateDays -> bin -> debug and double click to run it.
 3. User will be asked to enter Start and End Date

 #### Input from console (Project - CalculateDays.ExternalData)
 1. Unzip the project.
-2. Move to the application CalculateDays.ExternalData available under bin -> debug and double click to run
+2. Move to the application CalculateDays.ExternalData available under CalculateDays.ExternalData -> bin -> debug and double click to run it.
+3. Input from XML file(EventDates.xml) for different events would be taken and result would be available in DaysElapsed.txt file.
-3. Sample Input and Output file under Resources.
+   Sample Input and Output file available under Resources

 ## Running the tests
 1. Unzip the project.